kaineer/jquery.longpoll.js/README.md

 Features
 --------

-  * Ability to start and stop longpoll at arbitrary moment
+  * Ability to start and stop the longpoll at arbitrary moment
   * Ability to perform your callbacks before each `$.ajax` call and on each `success`
-  * Ability to modify longpoll url on each `success` callback
+  * Ability to modify the longpoll url on each `success` callback
   * Ability to get all your money back^U Nevermind that

 Usage